 Who is Webflow for?

-Webflow is perfect for design-focused professionals, agencies, startups, and businesses that want a custom-built, scalable, and visually compelling website without worrying about technical maintenance or security risks.
+Webflow is perfect for design-focused professionals, agencies, startups, and businesses that want a custom-built, scalable website without worrying about technical maintenance or security risks.

 What is WordPress?

-WordPress is the most widely used Content Management System (CMS) in the world, powering over 40% of all websites.
-As an open-source platform, it offers unmatched flexibility through a vast ecosystem of themes, plugins, and third-party integrations.
-Whether you’re building a simple blog, a business website, or a large-scale e-commerce store, WordPress provides the foundation to create, customize, and scale your site with ease.
+WordPress is the most widely used content management system (CMS) in the world, powering over 40% of all websites.
+As an open-source platform, it offers great flexibility through a vast ecosystem of themes, plugins, and third-party integrations.
+Whether you're building a simple blog, a business website, or a large-scale e-commerce store, WordPress provides the foundation to create, customize, and scale your site with ease.

 Unlike no-code platforms like Webflow, WordPress requires some technical management, including hosting, security updates, and plugin maintenance.
 However, its massive developer community and extensive library of resources make it a powerful, adaptable choice for businesses of all sizes.